Term Life Insurance for Lawyers: Up to $2 Million in Coverage at an Affordable Cost

 How do I know if I have enough life insurance to meet my financial needs?

 You should update your life insurance as your circumstances change.
 If your financial obligations increase, as with the birth of child or the purchase of a larger home, or you move to a new firm, you will want to re-evaluate your life insurance coverage needs.
-To discuss your specific needs and goals, please contact your ABE Insurance Plan Specialist, or try our online Needs Assessment Tool.
+To discuss your specific needs and goals, please contact your ABE Insurance Plan Specialist, or try our online Coverage Calculator.

 All ABE-sponsored plans are group insurance plans, meaning coverage is issued to an ABA member under a Certificate of Insurance.
 It is not provided under an individual policy, nor is it employer/employee insurance.
 Plans may vary and may not be available in all states.